Franklin D. Roosevelt: Paralytic illness and political comeback (1921–1928)

-Roosevelt gave presidential nominating speeches for Smith at the 1924 and 1928 Democratic National Conventions; the speech at the 1924 convention marked a return to public life following his illness and convalescence.
+Roosevelt issued an open letter endorsing Al Smith's successful campaign in New York's 1922 gubernatorial election, which both aided Smith and showed Roosevelt's continuing relevance as a political figure.
+Roosevelt and Smith never fully trusted one another, but Roosevelt supported Smith's progressive policies, while Smith was happy to have Roosevelt's backing.
+Roosevelt gave presidential nominating speeches for Smith at the 1924 and 1928 Democratic National Conventions; the speech delivered at the 1924 convention marked a return to public life following his illness.
 That year, the Democrats were badly divided between an urban wing, led by Smith, and a conservative, rural wing, led by William Gibbs McAdoo.
-On the 101st ballot, the nomination went to John W. Davis, a compromise candidate who suffered a landslide defeat in the 1924 presidential election.
-Like many, Roosevelt did not abstain from alcohol during Prohibition, but publicly he sought to find a compromise on the issue acceptable to both wings of the party.
+On the 103rd ballot, the nomination went to John W. Davis, a compromise candidate who suffered a landslide defeat in the 1924 presidential election.

-In 1925, Smith appointed Roosevelt to the Taconic State Park Commission, and his fellow commissioners chose him as chairman.
-In this role, he came into conflict with Robert Moses, a Smith protégé, who was the primary force behind the Long Island State Park Commission and the New York State Council of Parks.
-Roosevelt accused Moses of using the name recognition of prominent individuals including Roosevelt to win political support for state parks, but then diverting funds to the ones Moses favored on Long Island, while Moses worked to block the appointment of Howe to a salaried position as the Taconic commission's secretary.
-Roosevelt served on the commission until the end of 1928, and his contentious relationship with Moses continued as their careers progressed.
+From 1925 until 1928, Roosevelt chaired the Taconic State Park Commission, tasked with planning the Taconic State Parkway.
+In this role, he clashed with Robert Moses, a key Smith ally and then the president of the New York State Council of Parks.
+Roosevelt was unhappy with Moses diverting funds to developments on Long Island, and Moses worked to block the appointment of Howe to a salaried position with the Taconic commission.
+Roosevelt's contentious relationship with Moses continued as their careers progressed.

-In 1923, Edward Bok established the $100,000 American Peace Award for the best plan to deliver world peace.
-Roosevelt had leisure time and interest, and he drafted a plan for the contest.
-He never submitted it because Eleanor was selected as a judge for the prize.
-His plan called for a new world organization that would replace the League of Nations.
-Although Roosevelt had been the vice-presidential candidate on the Democratic ticket of 1920 that supported the League, by 1924 he was ready to scrap it.
-His draft of a "Society of Nations" accepted the reservations proposed by Henry Cabot Lodge in the 1919 Senate debate.
-The new Society would not become involved in the Western Hemisphere, where the Monroe doctrine held sway.
-It would not have any control over military forces.
-Although Roosevelt's plan was never made public, he thought about the problem a great deal and incorporated some of his 1924 ideas into the design for the United Nations in 1944–1945.